cicely-f/rocket-code/README.md

 * `rocketCode.password`: Your Rocket.Chat password
 * `rocketCode.channel`: The default channel to post to (you can post to a different #channel/@DM at any time)
 * `rocketCode.loginOnStartup`: Whether to connect to Rocket.Chat when VSCode starts. `false` by default.

-## Key Bindings

-Currently, only `Ctrl-Shift-Enter` (`Cmd-Shift-Enter` on Mac), which either sends the selection to the current room, or else asks you for a message to send.

 ### Using Environment Variables and/or the workspace